5G FAPI SPECS UPDATED WITH NEW OAM FOR INLINE HIGH-PHY

 Industry Associations with which we have an MOU/Partnership agreement with as listed on our website here and updated from time to time.

-Service providers acting as processors based inside or outside of the EU who provide the following services on our behalf (please contact us for details):
+Service providers acting as processors based inside or outside of the UK who provide the following services on our behalf (please contact us for details):

-Professional advisers acting as processors including lawyers, bankers, auditors and insurers and who provide consultancy, banking, legal, insurance and accounting services, who are based either in or outside the EU
+Professional advisers acting as processors including lawyers, bankers, auditors and insurers and who provide consultancy, banking, legal, insurance and accounting services, who are based either in or outside the UK.

-HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based either in or outside the EU who require reporting of processing activities in certain circumstances.
+HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based either in or outside the UK who require reporting of processing activities in certain circumstances.

-Other members or website users acting as joint controllers based both inside and outside of the EU as part of us operating message boards or other interactive services.
+Other members or website users acting as joint controllers based both inside and outside of the UK as part of us operating message boards or other interactive services.

 Your use of this site is subject to our Terms & Conditions.
 Accessing this site constitutes agreement with those terms.